 Matthias started his musical career at the age of 7, as a violinist.
 Later he switched to viola and took on piano lessons as well.
 As an instrumentalist he was able to gain valuable experience in orchestral and ensemble settings.
 He had the opportunity to play under renowned conductors such as Thomas Hengelbrock and Christoph Eschenbach, in world famous concert houses such as the Rudolfinum Prague, the Berliner Philharmonie and the Elbphilharmonie Hamburg.
 In March 2020 he graduated from a Bachelor’s degree in viola, which he studied at the same school in Hamburg with Boris Faust as his teacher.

+Before moving to London, Matthias appeared live on German national television in 2017, singing an aria from Bach’s “Christmas Oratorio”, as the alto soloist.
+In 2018 he was awarded third prize at the “Mozart Competition Hamburg”, and was that year’s youngest participant.
 In 2017 he was awarded with the Deutschlandstipendium for his achievements in university.
 From 2018-2020 he was scholar of the Oscar and Vera Ritter Foundation.
-Since 2018 he has regularly performed outreach concerts in venues including hospitals and care homes with his duo partner LvJie Zhang, organised by “Yehudi Menuhin - Live Music Now e.V”.
+Since 2018 he has regularly performed outreach concerts in venues including hospitals and care homes with his duo partner LvJie Zhang, organized by “Yehudi Menuhin - Live Music Now e.V”.

 Matthias has also studied with Gabriele Fuchs and Max Emanuel Cencic, and participated in masterclasses given by Michael Chance, Daniel Taylor, Ian Partridge, Lynne Dawson, Deborah York and Philippe Jaroussky.

 Since 2016 he has been studying privately with German alto Ulla Groenewold, Hamburg.